Replacing a lost or stolen BRP

 Master's students: Important information about leaving the UK during the Summer

-If you plan to travel or leave the UK during your dissertation period in the Summer, in order to meet the requirements of your visa, you should plan to return to Durham to complete your programme no later than 31st July so that your visa is not affected.
+If you plan to travel or leave the UK during your dissertation period in the Summer, in order to meet the requirements of your visa, you should plan to return to Durham to complete your programme no later than 31st July, where possible.

 Your Department will indicate whether you are required to be in attendance during this period.